odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 We agreed for me to implement a PoC for the idea, starting with the mechanism design and finishing with a set of working smart contracts.

-In this blog post, I want to go over the initial Gov 2.0 idea and talk about a reference implementation called "Governance of Venice".
-Finally, I will make a mention of a draft definition of a set of interfaces that could evolve into a formally applied EIP.
+In this blog post, we are going to see:
+- The initial Gov 2.0 idea and why it matters
+- A reference implementation of the bulk of the aforementioned ideas
+- A standard for inter-DAO Governance Participation

 ## Gov 2.0

 DAOs are one of the most powerful tools of the century.
 A new paradigm in aligning incentives and organizing a group of people around a common goal.
 Coordination is a tough problem to crack and it has been proven that token voting **alone** is not the most effective way to do things.

 A few problems that we found are:
-- Limited Proposers.
+- **Limited Proposers**.
 Few people go over the obstacles of proposing and even fewer are informed enough to be able to rationally vote.
-- Mixed Intentions.
+- **Mixed Intentions**.
 Large stakeholders (e.g VCs) can obfuscate their identity through different delegation schemes, keeping their power intact.
-- Overestimated Knowledge.
+- **Overestimated Knowledge**.
 By treating all token holders the same, Governance expects token holders to know equally well vastly different topics, such as finances and smart contract security.

 With that in mind, Gov 2.0 introduces a new actor in the Governance system: the `functional group`.
 Simply put, people organize in groups based on their expertise and these groups have the power to **veto** a proposal, as long as the proposal has marked the group as **relevant** to the proposal itself.